yilumistudio/planetiler-openmaptiles/sgmap-team/SGMAP-TEAM-README.md

 3. In IntelliJ IDEA, make sure follow above document's `IDE SETUP` section.
 4. In terminal (Windows powershell), run `./mvnw.cmd clean test` and see if all tests passed.

-#### Dev container
+#### WSL2

 Some scripts in [scripts](../scripts) folder require bash and to be best run in linux.
-You can use VS code to open this repo in dev container (require docker).
-All environments are created correctly.
+Best to install JDK 21 on WSL2 and run IntelliJ IDEA in wsl2.

 ### Maven